-- 1. Have and maintain a current, unsuspended, un-revoked license to practice business in the State of California. - 2.
-Must maintain a bond, or deposit in lieu of bond, in accordance with the Employment Agency, Employment Counseling, and Job Listing Services Act, Title 2.91, Chapters 1-8 (Civil Code §1812.500 through 1812.544) of the Civil Code ("the Act"), with the California Secretary of State's Office, unless specifically exempted under Title 2.91 of the Civil Code.
+1. Have and maintain a current, unsuspended, un-revoked license to practice business in the State of California.

+2. Must maintain a bond, or deposit in lieu of bond, in accordance with the Employment Agency, Employment Counseling, and Job Listing Services Act, Title 2.91, Chapters 1-8 (Civil Code §1812.500 through 1812.544) of the Civil Code ("the Act"), with the California Secretary of State's Office, unless specifically exempted under Title 2.91 of the Civil Code.
 The Employment Agency shall submit evidence of the filing of its bond prior to enrollment as an HCBA Waiver provider.

-If an Employment Agency claims exemption from the bond requirements of "the Act", the Employment Agency owner or officer (as authorized by the Employment Agency) shall provide a declaration under penalty of perjury that its operations and/or business do not require the filing of a bond pursuant to the Act and specifically identify the exemption under the Act that applies to the Employment Agency.
+If an Employment Agency claims exemption from the bond requirements of "the Act", the Employment Agency owner or officer (as authorized by the Employment Agency)

+shall provide a declaration under penalty of perjury that its operations and/or business do not require the filing of a bond pursuant to the Act and specifically identify the exemption under the Act that applies to the Employment Agency.
 The declaration under penalty of perjury must also contain the date, place of signature (city or county), and signature of the officer or owner.

-- 3. Provide training and/or in-services to all its HCBA Waiver Personal Care providers and review training at least annually for a minimum of eight (8) hours.
+3. Provide training and/or in-services to all its HCBA Waiver Personal Care providers and review training at least annually for a minimum of eight (8) hours.
 Training of HCBA Waiver service providers must be specific to the conditions and care of HCBA Waiver participants served by the agency.
-This training shall not be reimbursed by this waiver and shall include information in any one or more of the following areas: - Companionship services - · Activities of daily living - Basic first aid - · Bowel and bladder care - Accessing community services - · Basic nutritional care - · Body mechanics - 4.
-Employ individuals who will render HCBA Waiver Personal Care services to the participants as authorized by the Waiver Agency or DHCS and, who have a minimum of 1,000 hours of experience within the previous two years in providing companionship, assistance with ADLs, basic first aid, bowel and bladder care, and assistance with accessing community services to the physically and/or developmentally disabled community. - 5.
-Comply with all pertinent regulations regarding the provision of Personal Care Services under the Medi-Cal Program as outlined in the California Code of Regulations, Title 22, §51183. - 6.
-Comply with all pertinent regulations regarding the provision of Personal Care Services under the Medi-Cal Program as outlined in the California Code of Regulations, Title 22, §51204. - 7.
-Comply with all pertinent statutes regarding the Personal Care Services Program as outlined in the Welfare and Institutions Code §12300, et seq., 14132.95, and 14132.97. - 8.
-Comply with the terms and conditions provided in the HCBA Waiver under which the services are provided. - 9.
-An Employment Agency must provide Waiver Personal Care services consistent with the participant's choice and interests, the participant's current primary care physician's orders and the HCBA Waiver
+This training shall not be reimbursed by this waiver and shall include information in any one or more of the following areas:

+- Companionship services

+- Activities of daily living

+- Basic first aid

+- Bowel and bladder care

+- Accessing community services

+- Basic nutritional care

+- Body mechanics

+4. Employ individuals who will render HCBA Waiver Personal Care services to the participants as authorized by the Waiver Agency or DHCS and, who have a minimum of 1,000 hours of experience within the previous two years in providing companionship, assistance with ADLs, basic first aid, bowel and bladder care, and assistance with accessing community services to the physically and/or developmentally disabled community.

+5. Comply with all pertinent regulations regarding the provision of Personal Care Services under the Medi-Cal Program as outlined in the California Code of Regulations, Title 22, §51183.

+6. Comply with all pertinent regulations regarding the provision of Personal Care Services under the Medi-Cal Program as outlined in the California Code of Regulations, Title 22, §51204.

+7. Comply with all pertinent statutes regarding the Personal Care Services Program as outlined in the Welfare and Institutions Code §12300, et seq., 14132.95, and 14132.97.

+8. Comply with the terms and conditions provided in the HCBA Waiver under which the services are provided.

-POT within the licensed provider's scope of practice and/or the qualified professional's experience.
-Verification of Provider Qualifications Entity Responsible for Verification: DHCS and/or Waiver Agency Frequency of Verification: Annually Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Statutory Service Service Name: Waiver Personal Care Services (WPCS) Provider Category: Agency Provider Type: HHA Provider Qualifications License (specify): HHA CCR Title 22 §74659 et seq.
-Certificate (specify): Other Standard (specify): County IHSS Program Standards Verification of Provider Qualifications Entity Responsible for Verification: CDPH Licensing and Certification DHCS and/or Waiver Agency Frequency of Verification: Annually Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Statutory Service Service Name: Waiver Personal Care Services (WPCS) Provider Category: Agency
+9. An Employment Agency must provide Waiver Personal Care services consistent with the participant's choice and interests, the participant's current primary care physician's orders and the HCBA Waiver POT within the licensed provider's scope of practice and/or the qualified professional's experience.

+Appendix C: Participant Services C-1/C-3: Provider Specifications for Service

+Service Type: Statutory Service Service Name: Waiver Personal Care Services (WPCS) Provider Category: Agency

+HHA CCR Title 22 §74659 et seq.

+County IHSS Program Standards

+Verification of Provider Qualifications Entity Responsible for Verification:

+Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Statutory Service Service Name: Waiver Personal Care Services (WPCS) Provider Category: Agency

-sonal Care Agency
+Personal Care Agency

-ro vider Qualifications

-License (specify):

-California Business License

-Certificate (specify):

-Other Standard (specify):